Into the Woods: Other productions

-A 2022 production staged at Arkansas Repertory Theatre featured the pre-recorded voice of former United States Secretary of State and Presidential nominee Hillary Clinton as the Giantess.
+A 2022 production staged at Arkansas Repertory Theatre featured the pre-recorded voice of former first lady, United States Secretary of State, and Presidential nominee Hillary Clinton as the Giantess.
 A production by Belvoir St Theatre in Sydney, Australia, ran from March 23 to April 30, 2023.

 A production played at the Theatre Royal in Bath, England, for 4 weeks starting on August 17, 2022.
 It was directed by Terry Gilliam and Leah Hausman.
 The show was first booked for the Old Vic Theatre in 2020 but was cancelled there due to the COVID-19 pandemic.
 The cast included Julian Bleach as the Mysterious Man, Nicola Hughes as the Witch, Rhashan Stone as the Baker, Alex Young as the Baker's Wife, Nathanael Campbell as the Wolf and Cinderella's Prince, Audrey Brisson as Cinderella, Barney Wilkinson as Jack, Gillian Bevan as Jack's Mother, Charlotte Jaconelli as Florinda, Maria Conneeley as Rapunzel, and Lauren Conroy as Little Red.
 The music director was Stephen Higgins; Jon Bausor was in charge of the production design and Anthony McDonald of the costumes.
 The conceit of the production was that the characters were figures in a young girl's Victorian toy theatre.
 The show opened to mostly positive reviews, with critics praising this "hallucinogenic take", with its "imaginative imagery" and "sheer spectacle" and Leah Hausman's "particularly crisp" choreography, while others regretted a lack of an "emotional connection between the characters and the audience".
 Reviews generally praised the cast, particularly Prendergast.

 A 2025 Philippine production by Theatre Group Asia ran from August 7 to 31, 2025, at the Samsung Performing Arts Theater in Circuit Makati.
 The cast included Lea Salonga (the Witch), Arielle Jacobs (Cinderella), Eugene Domingo (Jack's Mother), Josh Dela Cruz (Prince Charming/Wolf), Nyoy Volante (the Baker), Mikkie Bradshaw-Volante (the Baker's Wife), Nic Chien (Jack), Joreen Bautista (Rapunzel/Cinderella's Mother/Sleeping Beauty), Mark Bautista (Rapunzel's Prince), Teetin Villanueva (Little Red Riding Hood), Tex Ordoñez-de Leon (Cinderella's Stepmother), Carla Guevara Laforteza (the Giant/Granny/Snow White), and Rody Vera (the Narrator/Mysterious Man).
 Chari Arespacochaga directed, with Clint Ramos as the creative director.
 It featured Philippine accents in the costumes, set design, and props.